Explore Our Past Events

 This special edition of the Psychedelic Salon invites you into the world of Druidry—a nature-based, mystical tradition rooted in the Celtic lands of Europe.
 Guided by Philip Carr-Gomm, former Chief of the Order of Bards, Ovates & Druids and an experienced psychologist, we’ll explore how ancient earth wisdom can inform and enrich psychedelic practice today.

 In the afternoon workshop, Philip offers an experiential journey into Druidic teachings through storytelling, ritual, and reflective practices.
 You’ll explore themes such as trees as teachers, the turning of the seasons, and the sacredness of place—woven together with tools from Psychosynthesis and the ACER model (Accept, Connect, Embody, Restore) for psychedelic integration.
-Whether you’re supporting others or walking your own healing path, this session offers practical frameworks for working with expanded states of consciousness in deep connection with nature.

 In the evening fireside dialogue, Philip shares insights from decades of walking the Druid path, in conversation with psychedelic guide Daan Keiman.
 Together, they’ll explore how myth, nature, and ritual can support us in times of personal and collective transformation.

-The Psychedelic Salon presents Camille Sapara Barton
+Camille Sapara Barton

-Workshop, Dinner & Community Panel on Tending Grief for Psychedelic Practitioners & Professionals
+Workshop, Dinner & Community Panel

-Saturday November 2, 2024
+Saturday, November 2, 2024

 9.30 AM – 10.30 PM

-Camille’s work intersects embodied social justice, grief, harm reduction, and psychedelic care, providing accessible and profound insights.
-At this event, Camille will draw from their acclaimed book, “Tending Grief: Embodied Rituals for Holding Our Sorrow and Growing Cultures of Care in Community,” to guide participants through the intricate relationship between grief, psychedelics and community.
-During the workshop Camille will weave their experiences, practices and insights into the fabric of psychedelic care and explore how grief can show up for those embarking on a psychedelic journey, and how psychedelic practitioners can create containers that can hold grief ethically, and with grace and sensitivity.
+During the workshop, Camille will weave their experiences, practices, and insights into the fabric of psychedelic care and explore how grief can show up for those embarking on a psychedelic journey, and how psychedelic practitioners can create containers that can hold grief ethically, with grace and sensitivity.
 Camille introduces important perspectives for psychedelic care practitioners, advocating for harm reduction and cultural change.
-During the community panel, we will explore why tending to grief is necessary when thinking about introducing psychedelics into the mainstream, identifying gaps in the current infrastructure and imagining what a wholesome psychedelic future could actually look and feel like.

-The First Psychedelic Salon Edition with Dr. Rosalind Watts
+Dr. Rosalind Watts

 Workshop, Dinner & Community Panel for Psychedelic Practitioners & Professionals

-Tuesday June 25, 2024
+Tuesday, June 25, 2024

 9.30 AM – 10.30 PM

-During the event, Dr. Watts offered a workshop where she invited participants to explore the relationship between nature connection, psychedelics, and community care.
 As eco-anxiety plagues our generation and the world faces serious humanitarian and climate crises, psychedelics are sometimes positioned as an answer.
 But what can we realistically expect from psychedelic care?
 What kind of frameworks for offering psychedelic care actually foster nature connection and contribute to significant improvements in mental and communal health?

-During this workshop, Dr. Watts invited participants on a journey from clinical practice to nature connection, from the clinic into the forest.
-She provided her insights from working with psychedelics in a range of settings, explored best practices, and shared some of the major pitfalls and challenges she encountered as she started to work with these powerful substances.
-We invited Dr. Watts to share her visions for the future of psychedelics in the West, offer prompts for ethical self-inquiry, and share practices and exercises that can support (aspiring) psychedelic practitioners to embody a new paradigm of offering psychedelic care.
+During this workshop, Dr. Watts invites participants on a journey from clinical practice to nature connection, from the clinic into the forest.
+She provides her insights from working with psychedelics in a range of settings, explored best practices, and shared some of the major pitfalls and challenges she encountered as she started to work with these powerful substances.